 Coloured scanning electron micrograph (SEM) of placoderm desmid (Cosmarium botrytis).
 Desmids are freshwater, unicellular green algae that have a symmetrical appearance.
 There are two groups of desmids: the Placoderm and the Saccoderm desmids.
 The placoderm desmid cell is divided in two symmetrical halves (semicells) that show a remarkable variation in shape and surface ornamentation.
 The placoderm desmid is separated by a median constriction called the isthmus.
 At cell division the cell splits in two at the isthmus, with each half generating a replica of itself to restore the original shape.
+Saccoderm desmids have simple shapes, cylindrical or spindle-shaped, and rarely with any isthmus.
+Their unique shapes are the basis for taxonomic classification.
 Because desmids thrive in clear and nutrient poor freshwater, they are important to ecologists in assessing and monitoring wetland areas.
-Magnification: x400 when shortest axis printed at 25 millimetres.
+Magnification: x400 when shortest axis printed at 25.

 Model release not required.
 Property release not required.